shaik1002/biggitlabbomb/doc/ci/debugging.md

 The [common `if` clauses for `rules`](jobs/job_rules.md#common-if-clauses-with-predefined-variables) can be very helpful for examples of how to write rules that behave the way you expect.

-If a pipeline contains only jobs in the `.pre` or `.post` stages, it does not run.
-There must be at least one other job in a different stage.

 ### Unexpected behavior when `.gitlab-ci.yml` file contains a byte order mark (BOM)

 A [UTF-8 Byte-Order Mark (BOM)](https://en.wikipedia.org/wiki/Byte_order_mark) in